Named as one of U.S. Latino filmmakers with directorial debuts to watch out for

 Writer Director Producer

-Featured in publications such as The New York Times and on NBC News, Daniel is a multi-award-winning, LatinX filmmaker rooted in New York’s downtown Avant-Garde.
+Featured in publications such as The New York Times and on NBC News, Daniel is a multi-award-winning, internationally recognized, LatinX filmmaker rooted in New York’s downtown Avant-Garde.

-Committed to a personal and intuitive process, his work has earned international recognition at festivals such as the HBO/NY Latino International Film Festival, where it was awarded Best Short Film.
-He completed his debut feature, H.O.M.E., in 2016, starring Mexican Ariel winner Jesús Ochoa.
-Produced by Darren Dean (Tangerine, The Florida Project), the film premiered at NY’s Museum of Moving Image, followed by screenings at the American Cinematheque, and at almost 30 prominent international festivals.
-Completing its journey, the film garnered a Best U.S. Latino Film nomination from Cinema Tropical and several awards for Best Feature & Best Director.
-Subsequently, it was released through multiple VOD platforms as well as broadcast on cable.
+Committed to a personal and intuitive process with a passion for singular storytelling, his work was awarded Best Short Film at festivals such as the HBO/NY Latino International Film Festival.
+A few years later, he completed his debut feature, H.O.M.E., starring Mexican Ariel winner Jesús Ochoa.
+Co-Produced by Darren Dean (Tangerine, The Florida Project), the film premiered at NY’s Museum of Moving Image, followed by the American Cinematheque, and at over 25 prominent festivals.
+Completing its journey, the film received a Best U.S. Latino Film nomination from Cinema Tropical along with festival awards for Best Feature & Best Director.
+Subsequently, it was released through multiple VOD platforms as well as nationally broadcast on cable.